gabrielogregorio/docbytest/README.md

 export default statusCode
 ```

-configure server in your express api
+3. Configure server in your express api

 ```ts
 import express from 'express';